igalic/blag/contents/articles/distributed-dev-ops/index.md

 to ***deploy***, and ***correctly configure*** a giant, complex, distributed system is now seen as a marker of success.

-But What happens when such a complex, distributed systems, developed in segregation, in multiple teams, each piece tested and approved because it "works on my machine", integrated by yet a different team, QA, that barely knows the architecture, is put into production by yet another team, Ops, and
+But what happens when such a complex, distributed systems, developed in segregation, in multiple teams, each piece tested and approved because it "works on my machine", integrated by yet a different team, QA, that barely knows the architecture, is put into production by yet another team, Ops, and